nrfconnect/sdk-nrfxlib/nrf_modem/doc/pdn_extension.rst

 In this example, the DNS hints are extended with an extra linked-list hint that specifies the APN to use for the query.

 Like for data sockets, the APN name must be set up and activated before the DNS query.
-Otherwise, the query will fail.
+Otherwise, the query will fall back on the default PDN (if it exists).

 Waiting for an IPv6 connection
 ******************************